Inhotim

-The Inhotim Institute is home to one of the largest foundations of contemporary art in Brazil and one of the largest outdoor art centers in Latin America.
+The Inhotim Institute is a Brazilian contemporary art museum.
+It is one of the largest outdoor art centers in Latin America.
 It was founded by the former mining magnate Bernardo Paz in 2004 to house his personal art collection, but opened to the public a couple of years later.
 In 2014, the open-air museum was one of TripAdvisor's top 25 best-ranked museums in the world.

 Located in Brumadinho (Minas Gerais), just 60 km away from Belo Horizonte, the institute has a total area of 1,942.25 acres, mostly located in the biome of the Atlantic Forest.
 Of the total area, 1,087.26 acres are marked as preservation areas, of which 359 acres are part of the Reserva Particular do Patrimônio Natural RPPN, which makes it a natural heritage site.
 These geographic features made it possible for Inhotim to house a botanical garden, which has been developing since it was opened.

 Etymology

 In the 1980s, Paz began buying tracts of land surrounding his modest farmhouse as developers threatened to destroy the natural landscape.
-The farm had been named by locals after a former owner, an English engineer known as Senhor Tim — Nhô Tim in Minas Gerais's dialect.
+The farm had been named by locals after a former owner, an English engineer known as Senhor Tim — Nhô Tim (pronounced [ĩ.ŋõ.tʃˈĩ]) in the Mineiro dialect of Minas Gerais.